18F/go_script/README.md

 $ chmod 700 ./go
 ```

+As a bonus, if the project only needs to initialize itself by installing Ruby
+gems from a `Gemfile`, there is no need to define an `init` command.
+The
+`./go` script will automatically install Bundler and run `bundle install`.

+### Project contributors: bootstrapping

+If the project already has a `./go` script, you do not need to install
+anything first other than Ruby.
+Just run the `./go` script.
+It will
+automatically install the `go_script` gem, either via Bundler (if a `Gemfile`
+is present) or directly using `gem install`.

 ### Listing commands

 To see the list of available commands for a script: run `./go help` (or one of